-Banks, money transfer companies, cryptocurrency exchanges, e-wallets, payment companies, credit companies, insurance companies, gambling operators and many other businesses are required to ensure AML compliance as they are at risk of financial crime.
-All the efforts of these businesses to ensure compliance with the regulations they have to comply with constitute the AML compliance program of these businesses.
-Businesses who fail to comply with and fail obligations regarding compliance are subject to large fines.
-In 2019, organizations that did not meet AML compliance were fined $ 8 billion.
+Banks, money transfer companies, cryptocurrency exchanges, e-wallets, payment companies, credit companies, insurance companies, gambling operators, and many other businesses are required to ensure AML compliance.
+All these businesses' efforts to ensure compliance with the regulations they have to comply with constitute the AML compliance program of these businesses.
+Companies who fail to comply with and fail obligations regarding compliance are subject to large fines.
+In 2019, organizations that did not meet AML compliance were fined $8 billion.
 These heavy penalties show that businesses should pay extra attention to compliance work and create a perfectly functioning anti-money laundering compliance program.

 Although AML regulations differ from country to country, they are all the same: Preventing financial crimes.
 In this article, we will try to explain how to create a perfect AML compliance program based on FATF recommendations and European Union regulations.

 The AML compliance process is an ongoing process that requires careful attention.
-It is the responsibility of the firm's AML compliance officer to ensure AML compliance of a firm and the implementation of the AML compliance program.
+It is the firm's AML compliance officer's responsibility to ensure AML compliance of a firm and the implementation of the AML compliance program.
 For companies, the AML compliance officer is a very important employee.
 Therefore, the AML compliance officer must also have some qualifications and skills to enable the company to provide AML compliance processes.

 The main task of the AML compliance officer is to identify risks and suspicious transactions by applying a risk-based approach and to report to the regulators to which it is responsible.
 In addition, according to FATF recommendations and European Union regulations, companies must ensure that the AML compliance officer develops by sending them to seminars and training.

-According to the risk-based approach, one of the company's AML obligations is to determine the risk level of the customer by making a risk assessment before opening the customer account.
+According to the risk-based approach, one of the company's AML obligations is to determine the customer's risk level by making a risk assessment before opening the customer account.
 "Customer Due Diligence" and "Know Your Customer" procedures are applied for risk assessment.
-In these processes, the identity of the customer is verified and the risk assessment of the customer is controlled by scanning the customer in sanction, PEP and adverse media data.
+In these processes, the customer's identity is verified, and the risk assessment of the customer is controlled by scanning the customer in sanction, PEP, and Adverse Media data.
 With our AML Screening Software, businesses can control their customers with global our AML database.)

-AML compliance programs must be audited by independent auditors to measure the efficiency of the AML compliance program and avoid possible regulatory penalties.
+AML compliance programs must be audited by independent auditors to measure the AML compliance program's efficiency and avoid possible regulatory penalties.
 With these audits, businesses can detect their deficiencies and failures and correct their problems before regulatory inspections.
 Thus, businesses can be protected from high regulatory fines.

 Sanction Scanner provides end-to-end solutions that will increase the efficiency of AML compliance programs of businesses.
-With our global coverage sanction, PEP and adverse media database and advanced transaction monitoring software, you can speed up all your processes from customer onboarding to transaction monitoring and manage a more efficient compliance process.
-You can contact us to get information about our AML solutions.
+With our global coverage sanction, PEP and Adverse Media database, and advanced transaction monitoring software, you can speed up all your processes from customer onboarding to Transaction Monitoring and manage a more efficient compliance process.
+You can contact us or request a demo to get information about our AML solutions.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo